Spacey trial proceeds after his lawyer contracts COVID-19

 Rapp is seeking $40 million in damages for what he describes as psychological harm.

-Lisa Rocchio, a forensic psychologist who examined Rapp, testified on Wednesday that he had experienced “a tremendous amount of shame, guilt, and confusion” after his encounter with Spacey.
+Lisa Rocchio, a forensic psychologist who examined Rapp, testified Wednesday that he had experienced “a tremendous amount of shame, guilt and confusion” after his encounter with Spacey.

 Rocchio was asked how Rapp could have been traumatized if there was no sexual contact and he got away.